In this article

 In Notion, every page is editable.
 Every view is customizable.
 Every database can be restructured.
 This means every time you open it, there’s a subconscious pull to tweak instead of work.

-In Google Sheets, the template is the template.
-Yes, you can modify it — but it doesn’t invite modification.
-The cells are there.
-The tabs are there.
-You type in them and move on.
+A PDF doesn’t invite tinkering.
+The pages are the pages.
+You read them, write on them, print them, and move on.
 There’s no toggle to add, no icon to choose, no view to create.

 Less choice = less distraction = more action.